Rick-Phoenix/sketch/docs/src/cli_docs.md

   - `mit`:
     MIT license

+* `--hook-pre <ID>` — One or many IDs of templates to render and execute as commands before the package's creation
+* `--hook-post <ID>` — One or many IDs of templates to render and execute as commands after the package's creation
 * `--oxlint <ID>` — The oxlint preset to use.
 It can be set to `default` to use the default preset
 * `-i`, `--install` — Installs the dependencies with the chosen package manager
 * `-w`, `--with-template <PRESET_ID|id=TEMPLATE_ID,output=PATH>` — One or many templates or templating presets to generate in the new package's root